- 8110 School Building Safety

 Availability, Application & Notification

-Notice of the availability of the free and reduced price meal programs will be sent to the homes of students, local media, the local unemployment office and large employers experiencing layoffs in the area from which the district draws its attendance.
+Notice of the availability of the free and reduced price meal programs will be sent to the homes of students and published on district website.
 Any child who is a member of a family unit whose income is below the federally established scale shall be eligible to receive such services.

 To apply for the free or reduced price meal program: